ammarozkan/TBWG/README.md

 ### Explanation

-This game is created to battle with a lot of creative powers.
+This game rule standard is created to battle with a lot of creative powers.

+# TBWG 1

 # Game Logic